Tom Wilson (ice hockey): 2015–2019: Uprise in consistency and Stanley Cup title

-2018–21

-Following his Stanley Cup performance, the Capitals re-signed Wilson to a six-year contract on July 27, 2018, with an average annual value of $5.17 million.
-On October 3, 2018, Wilson received a 20-game suspension for a preseason hit on Oskar Sundqvist of the St. Louis Blues.
+Following his strong performance the previous season and during the Stanley Cup run, the Capitals re-signed Wilson to a six-year contract extension on July 27, 2018, with an average annual value of $5.17 million.
+On October 3, Wilson received a 20-game suspension for a preseason hit on Oskar Sundqvist of the St. Louis Blues.
 The impact of the hit, which left Sundqvist on the injured list, as well as the frequency of Wilson's suspensions, resulted in the long suspension length.
 The NHL referred to the incident, which was Wilson's fourth suspension in 105 games, as "unprecedented".
 Wilson attempted to appeal the league's decision, arguing that the head contact he made with Sundqvist was unavoidable, but the decision was upheld by NHL Commissioner Gary Bettman on October 25.
 Following Bettman's decision, Wilson filed an additional appeal from a neutral arbitrator, and had his suspension reduced to 14 games.
 Wilson was allowed to play with the Capitals on November 13 for the Capitals' match against the Minnesota Wild.
-In the first game after his suspension, Wilson scored a goal, drew a minor penalty for goaltender interference, and engaged in a fight with Wild skater Marcus Foligno.
+In the first game after his suspension on November 13, Wilson scored a goal, drew a minor penalty for goaltender interference, and engaged in a fight with Wild skater Marcus Foligno.
 On November 30, only nine games after returning from his suspension, Wilson was ejected from a game against the New Jersey Devils for a late hit against Brett Seney.
 The match penalty received an automatic review, but Wilson faced no additional discipline from the Department of Player Safety.
 At the time of the hit, Wilson had scored seven goals in nine games and had extended his goal streak to five games.
-Wilson used his history of suspensions to change his approach to the ice, putting less emphasis on the physical aspect of his game and setting career highs with 22 goals and 40 points in 63 regular-season games.
-As the Capitals entered the 2019 Stanley Cup playoffs, however, Wilson's teammates and coaches worried that his restrained approach could not continue among the heightened tensions of postseason hockey.
-One of the strongest hits that he delivered, elbowing Greg McKegg of the Carolina Hurricanes during the Eastern Conference semifinals, went without penalty.
-The Hurricanes took the series with a double-overtime Game 7.
+Wilson used his history of suspensions to change his approach to the ice, putting less emphasis on the physical aspect of his game and setting career highs with 22 goals and 18 assists for 40 points in 63 regular season games while playing on the top line with Alexander Ovechkin and Nicklas Bäckström as the Capitals as a team finished as the second seed in the conference for the second consecutive season.
+Wilson was named as the Capitals nominee for the King Clancy Memorial Trophy, given to a significant humanitarian contributor in the NHL but was not named a top three finalist by the NHL.
+As the defending Stanley Cup champion Capitals entered the 2019 playoffs, however, Wilson's teammates and coaches worried that his restrained approach could not continue among the heightened tensions of playoff hockey.
+One of the strongest hits that he delivered, elbowing Greg McKegg of the Carolina Hurricanes during game 5 the first round on April 20, 2019, went without penalty.
+The seventh-seeded Hurricanes took the series with a double-overtime win in game 7.